 When I heard Joanna say this I wanted to jump up and down and say this is how I feel about the use of the word ‘hypnobirthing’.
 It is very misleading.

 Here at The Wise Hippo we don’t focus on one type of birth.
 We want women to consider our classes whether they want a natural birth, are considering using pain relieving drugs, if they are having a cesarean section or anything else in between.
-This is different (remember different not better) to some other programmes.

 If the same Wise Hippo instructor was talking to a woman who was really focussed on a natural birth without drugs she wouldn’t notice if she turned up at the other instructors door….